intel/ittapi/ittapi-rs/ittapi-sys/README.md

 cargo test
 ```

-This crate's tests ensure the `ittapi-rs` bindings remain up to date with the [official C header
+This crate's tests ensure the `ittapi-sys` bindings remain up to date with the [official C header
 files]; they do not check `ittapi` functionality.

 [official C header files]: https://github.com/intel/ittapi/tree/master/include